Angelina Jolie Was Always Scared Brad Pitt Would Go Back To Jennifer Aniston

 The story took a very dark turn when it emerged that a child welfare department was investigating Brad Pitt for misconduct.
 Jolie reportedly became afraid for her children’s welfare after a skirmish took place between Brad and son Maddox on a private plane.

-Jolie was said to be concerned about Pitt’s anger management problems and weed and alcohol abuse.
+Jolie was said to be concerned about Pitt’s anger management problems as well as weed and alcohol abuse.

 Brad Pitt has said that he believes he is being painted in the worst light possible.
 Sources close to Pitt say that his priority is maintaining his relationship with his children.